elsa-9844/nlp-/README.md

 # nlp-NLP Fine-Tuning Platform using Hugging Face & Custom Datasets
-This project is an interactive NLP model fine-tuning platform built using the Hugging Face ecosystem.
-It allows users to:
-->Select any pre-trained model from Hugging Face's model hub ->Choose a dataset from Hugging Face or upload their own custom dataset ->Fine-tune models by adjusting key hyperparameters ->Evaluate and compare results to get the best performing model for specific NLP tasks like summarization Key Features
-->Custom Data Support: Upload your own dataset and preprocess it using the NLTK library (tokenization, stemming, lemmatization, stop word removal, named entity recognition, Word2Vec embedding, etc.).
-->Model Flexibility: Easily switch between different Hugging Face models for various NLP tasks.
-->Hyperparameter Tuning: Optimize performance by experimenting with different training parameters.
-->Problem Solving Focus: Addresses the issue of generic summarization models (e.g., trained only on DailyMail) struggling with conversational texts.
-This platform enables fine-tuning on domain-specific datasets like Samsung conversation data to improve accuracy.
+This project is an NLP-based fine-tuning platform that allows users to customize and improve pre-trained language models using the Hugging Face ecosystem.
+Users can choose any model and dataset available on Hugging Face or upload their own dataset.
+If a custom dataset is uploaded, the platform uses the NLTK library for preprocessing steps such as tokenization, stemming, lemmatization, stop word removal, named entity recognition, and Word2Vec vectorization.
+The main purpose of this platform is to allow flexible fine-tuning by modifying hyperparameters and evaluating the best model for a specific task, such as text summarization.
+One common problem with generic summarization models is that they often perform well only on specific datasets like CNN/DailyMail but struggle with other formats, such as conversational data.
+By allowing users to fine-tune models with their own datasets—such as dialogue datasets from Samsung—this project helps overcome such limitations and build more domain-specific, accurate NLP solutions.
 The main goal is to build a more adaptable and domain-specific NLP solution by empowering users to fine-tune models tailored to their specific needs, such as improving summarization performance on dialogues or informal communication.

 Technologies used (Python, NLTK, Transformers, etc.)